How to transform your vacancy into a profitable coworking space

 MAKING A GO OF YOUR COWORKING SPACE

 It takes some marketing and promotion to attract tenants, depending on all the factors listed above, particularly your niche and location.
-If you do it right, your property will be a constant income asset.
-Many people will want into your community.
+If you do it right, your property will be a constant income asset and many people will want to become members of your community.

 No doubt in writing your mission statement, you have some idea of the members that will populate your space and the types of sponsor events that will serve them best.
 Consultants can come in to get clients and offer you a compensatory fee.
 Anything that defrays your basic cost makes good business sense.
 Your own members can offer in-house services at a discount while you get a piece of the action.